-If you want to know how to improve your latency in WoW in Windows 7, try a few registry tweaks that optimize your TCP/IP settings in Windows 7 that can reduce your latency in WoW significantly!
+If you want to know how to improve your latency in WoW in Windows 7 or 8, try a few registry tweaks that optimize your TCP/IP settings in Windows 7 that can reduce your latency in WoW significantly!

 WoW Latency Registry Fix for Windows 7

 4. Step Create two “DWORD” registry keys called TcpAckFrequency and TCPNoDelay: